jamesadney/laptop-guard/README.rst

 - An alarm sound is played.
 - A picture is taken with the computer's webcam.
 - The picture is sent to an email or phone.

-*WARNING: There are bugs in this code and it is somewhat Ubuntu/Debian and Gnome dependent at the moment.*

 Current Dependencies (will probably change)
 -------------------------------------------